JoeNibe/JoeNibe.github.io/_posts/htb/_2019-12-16-traverxec.md

 And we have a user shell

 ## Privilege Escalation
-There is an interesting file named `server-stats.sh`.
+There is an interesting file named `server-stats.sh` in `/bin` directory.
+Lets see what it does.
 Running the `server-stats.sh` just prints out some log using `journalctl` and then exits.
 ```bash
 david@traverxec:~/bin$ cat server-stats.sh